 There's a steep walk down to the coastal path and access to a secluded beach via a flight of wooden steps, (15 minutes from the house).
 Alternatively there's a relatively flat walk across to the headland to Hore Point.
 It takes approximately 50 minutes to walk to Looe along the coast path, 75 minutes to Polperro.
 Guests often walk to Looe or Polperro along the coastal footpath and then take a taxi back or a bus as far as the junction where the lane to Talland Bay joins the main road.

 Narrow back lanes and a steep walk down W. Looe Hill bring you to the shops and nearest pub, W. Looe (40 minutes).
 It's a further 10 minutes to the town centre in E. Looe.

-The rural landscape in and around Hendersick Farm is in the nature of things uneven and care is required in order to avoid accidents.
+The rural landscape in and around Hendersick Farm by nature rugged and uneven and care is required to avoid accidents.
 The ground underfoot is sometimes unstable and is affected by seasonal conditions and weather as in any other area of countryside.
 The garden here is terraced and steep in places and the paths and steps very old, rustic and uneven requiring the same level of caution that you would exercise on the beach or in open countryside along this coast.
 Paths are sometimes slippery.
 Therefore please be advised that your use of the garden is at your own risk.
 There is an ornamental garden pond supplied by a spring that runs through the garden.
 Please take care and ensure that children are supervised at all times.
 The enclosed garden at the front of the house is least hazardous.
 There is a wooden picnic table and seating on the front lawn.
 Four wide rustic slate steps lead down to a lower garden/orchard and the track leading out to the coast.